yanruc123/portfolio-v1/README.md

 <img src="/public/mobile-screen-page.png" alt="Mobile Design" title="Projects Table" width="230" height="425"/>

 ## Getting Started

+First, ensure you have [Node.js](https://nodejs.org/en) installed on your computer.

 To get started with this template, follow these steps: